Elvis Andrus Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 27th-ranked team ERA among all MLB pitching staffs (5.48).
+- The Phillies have a 5.28 team ERA that ranks 26th across all league pitching staffs.

-- Phillies pitchers combine to give up the 10th-fewest home runs in baseball (17 total, 1.1 per game).
+- The Phillies surrender the 10th-fewest home runs in baseball (18 total, one per game).

-- The Phillies will send Falter (0-2) to the mound to make his fourth start of the season.
-He is 0-2 with a 4.80 ERA and nine strikeouts through 15 2/3 innings pitched.
+- Walker (1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched) gets the start for the Phillies, his fourth of the season.

-- His last time out was on Thursday against the Cincinnati Reds, when the left-hander threw 4 2/3 innings, surrendering five earned runs while giving up eight hits.
+- The righty's last time out came on Friday against the Cincinnati Reds, when he threw six innings, surrendering one earned run while giving up four hits.

-- In three games this season, the 25-year-old has amassed a 4.80 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .311 to his opponents.
+- The 30-year-old has put up an ERA of 4.20, with 8.4 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .200 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.